snowflake1201/LeetCode/README.md

 ## Linklist:
 82. Use dummy node.
 83. Remove node.
-876. Use fast slow pointer.(fill later)
+876. Use fast slow pointer.
 237. Remove node.
 ## Other: